janjur/readable-pylint-messages/README.md

 ## raising-bad-type
 #### E0702 - Raising %s while only classes or instances are allowed
 Used when something which is neither a class, an instance or a string is raised (i.e. a `TypeError` will be raised).
-## bad-exception-context
-#### E0703 - Exception context set to something which is not an exception, nor None
-Used when using the syntax "raise ... from ...", where the exception context is not an exception, nor None.
-This message can't be emitted when using Python < 3.0.
 ## misplaced-bare-raise
 #### E0704 - The raise statement is not inside an except clause
 Used when a bare raise is not used inside an except clause.
 This generates an error, since there are no active exceptions to be reraised.
 An exception to this rule is represented by a bare raise inside a finally clause, which might work, as long as an exception is raised inside the try block, but it is nevertheless a code smell that must not be relied upon.